 A person may leave a governing body by retiring, resigning or being replaced.
-They can also become disqualified from serving as a director and/or a trustee or be removed for a reason set out the in organisation's governing document.
-It is also possible for a person to be removed from a governing body by the Charity Commission or the high court.
+They can also become disqualified from serving as a director and a trustee or be removed for a reason set out in the organisation's governing document.
+It is also possible for a person to be removed from a governing body by the Charity Commission or the High Court.